jpartain89/Software-Install-Guides/docs/ubuntu-specific/downloader/openvpn.rst

 PIA OpenVPN Files
 ==================

-PIA is `Private Internet Access <https://www.privateinternetaccess.com>`_, a widely used and referenced VPN service for the fact that they advertise themselves as one of the more secure and anonymous VPN services on the internet. `This page <https://www.privateinternetaccess.com/pages/browse-anonymously/>`_ is a good jump-off point for explaining their services and why you need a VPN.
+PIA is `Private Internet Access`_, a widely used and referenced VPN service for the fact that they advertise themselves as one of the more secure and anonymous VPN services on the internet. `This page`_ is a good jump-off point for explaining their services and why you need a VPN.

 The OpenVPN files are configuration files tailored to be used with OpenVPN for PIA, making that ENTIRE setup SO much easier!